 This project inspired my husband, producer Joe Orlandino, and myself to found a larger organization dedicated to encouraging dialogue and a sense of community -- through live screenings -- around our films that center on healing, resilience and human connection.
 In My Brother’s Shoes, Inc. also raises funds for organizations dedicated to Post-Traumatic Stress Disorder, cancer research & support, and humanitarian efforts.
-Since In My Brother’s Shoes premiered, I have written and directed three more films produced by our non-profit: One Year Later (2016), about a woman who takes a life-affirming trip to the Italian Alps one year after completing cancer treatment; Frances Xavier Cabrini: The People’s Saint (2017), a documentary honoring the great Italy-born humanitarian and patroness of immigrants who ministered to children, the poor, the sick and those in need around the world; and Voci del diario (Entries) (2020), an exploration of the life cycle through one man and his journal entries.
+Since In My Brother’s Shoes premiered, I have written and directed more films produced by our non-profit: One Year Later (2016), about a woman who takes a life-affirming trip to the Italian Alps one year after completing cancer treatment; Frances Xavier Cabrini: The People’s Saint (2017), a documentary honoring the great Italy-born humanitarian and patroness of immigrants who ministered to children, the poor, the sick and those in need around the world; and Voci del diario (Entries) (2020), an exploration of the life cycle through one man and his journal entries.
 Our documentary, I Have a Name (2020) -- co-produced by IMBS and The Chicago HELP Initiative's Founder Jacqueline C. Hayes -- won Best Documentary at the 2020 Vatican Film Festival in Rome and the Silver Award at the 2020 Spotlight Documentary Film Festival in Atlanta.
 It focuses on dignity & respect toward those experiencing homelessness in Chicago & the organizations that nourish the whole person.
 In Summer 2021, I completed production on my documentary, The Loneliest Road, about the multiethnic communities that shaped the American West -- inspired by Silvio Manno's book, Charcoal and Blood, about a little-known 1879 massacre of Italian-immigrant charcoal burners striking for better wages on the burgeoning mining frontier.
 All of our films tour the U.S., Canada and Europe for veterans, cancer support groups, medical facilities, museums, churches, schools & more.
-Since Covid-19, we have moved our showings to a virtual platform.
+Since Covid-19, we also present online showings.

 --Lucia Mauro, Writer-Director